bcwaters/ai_cmd/README.md

 ## future features
   After the first prompt generate a list of suggesting prompts that can be clicked to load into the prompt.

+  recieve a current direcrty option to decide where docs are saved.

+  send as a facebook message